nighthawk9077/growbox-supervisor-system/README.md

     - Temp & humidity hysteresis for Blynk mobile app
     - Time when lights are on/off for Blynk mobile app

+- Date: 20-01-72  Version: Version: V20-01-27
+    - Simplified version number
+    - swapped MQ2 density sensor with soil moisture sensor
+    - added I2C BME280 temp, humid, & pressure sensor
+    - modified python code to remove density sensor & add bme280 & moisture sensor.
+    - modified Blyk mobile app to remove density widgets & add:
+        - bme280 temp, humid, pressure, hi low temp & humid, hi low moisture, bme280 graphs

 ___________________________________________________________________________________________

 ### This is my design of a GROWbox Supervisor System (GROWSS).
-The GROWSS system monitors temp, humidty, soil moisture, & for smoke inside a grow box or tent.
-It also controls the lights & exhaust fan.
+The GROWSS system monitors temp, humidty, &soil moisture for 2 potted plants inside a grow box or tent.
+It also controls the lights, exhaust fan, & hudidifier.
 An LCD display shows the monitored values.

 ### A Blynk mobile app is used to monitor the values & alert when thre is an alarm present.
 The GROWSS Blynk mobile app has only been tested on Andriod mobile phone.